edheltzel/dotfiles/README.md

 <h4 id="window-manager">Aerospace Window Manager <a href="#to-the-top">↑</a></h4>
 <h4 id="status-bar">Sketchybar <a href="#to-the-top">↑</a></h4>
 Sketchybar is at the bottom of my screen.
 I use this just to keep track of my workspaces and what apps are open in each workspace.
-I also use Ice.app to change the appearance of the navtive macOS menu bar.
+I also use Ice.app to change the appearance of the native macOS menu bar.

 <h4 id="keyboard-hacks">Karabiner Elements <a href="#to-the-top">↑</a></h4>